Calebh101/GlucoseStandby/README.md

 Asking the creator of the app is bold... but yes you can.
 It's open source and only requests Dexcom's servers.
 (I don't even track analytics; I know people's health data can be sensitive to some)

-The package I use to make these requests (and was also made by m)e is [dexcom](https://pub.dev/packages/dexcom) (shameless plug I know).
+The package I use to make these requests (and was also made by me) is [dexcom](https://pub.dev/packages/dexcom) (shameless plug I know).
 Here's a snippet of the endpoints:

 ```dart
 // Lists all the endpoints for the requests